-Goodwill and Intangible Asset Impairment
+Goodwill and Intangible Assets Impairment

-As described in Notes 2 and 7 to the consolidated financial statements, the Company's consolidated goodwill and intangible asset balances were \$56.6 million and \$14.4 million, respectively, at January 28, 2023.
-For the year ended January 28, 2023, there was no impairment of goodwill and the impairment of intangible assets recognized by the Company was immaterial.
-The Company has an option to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+As described in Note 7 to the consolidated financial statements, the Company's consolidated goodwill and intangible assets balances were \$15.4 million and \$14.2 million, respectively, as of February 3, 2024.
+For the year ended February 3, 2024, the Company recorded a full impairment of the Europe reporting unit goodwill, as disclosed in Notes 7 and 12, amounting to \$41.1 million.
+As described in Note 2 to the consolidated financial statements, the Company has an option to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than it's carrying amount.
 If management chooses not to perform the qualitative test or determines that it is more likely than not that the fair value of the reporting unit is less than the carrying amount, the Company's evaluation of impairment of goodwill and intangible assets requires a comparison of the reporting unit's and intangible asset's fair value to their carrying value.
 If the fair value of the reporting unit or intangible asset is lower than the carrying value, then the Company records an impairment in the amount equal to the excess, not to exceed the carrying value.